Local Business supporting Local Residents

 The changing nature of Vancouver and its neighbourhoods are making it increasingly difficult for local-residents, particularly low-income community members, to live and shop in the places they traditionally call home.

 The Eastside Local Card is a way to ensure that the inner city remains an accessible community where all residents have access to affordable goods and services.
-Modeled after the Hawaiian Kama’aina card, the Eastside Local Card connects local residents with businesses willing to provide discounts, incentives, or even something as simple as a sense of belonging and welcome in the establishment.
+Modeled after the Hawaiian Kama’aina card, the Eastside Local Card connects local residents with businesses willing to provide discounts, incentives, or even something as simple as a sense of belonging and welcome in the establishment, specifically that low income shoppers know they are welcome, and won’t be judged

 (for instance a special sized smaller-than-usual coffee at a reduced price point)

-Participating Local Card businesses are encouraged to be creative with the concept and choose how they will participate in the program.
+Keeping in mind the above, participating Local Card businesses are encouraged to be creative in how they will participate in the program.
 Each participating business receives point of purchase display material, and a listing on this website.
 As the program grows we hope to highlight and feature supporting businesses for doing good work in the community.

 Participating Local Card businesses benefit from a larger customer base, the opportunity to directly improve the lives of local community members, and create more vibrant and inclusive neighbourhoods.